Shina (word): Post-war derogatory connotations

-Writing Shina in Japanese is considered socially unacceptable and subject to kotobagari, especially the kanji form (if Shina is used, it is now generally written in katakana).
 Even so, it is still sometimes seen in written forms such as Shina soba (支那そば), an alternative name for ramen, a dish which originates from China.
 Many Japanese are not fully aware of Chinese feelings towards the term, and generally find Shina merely old-fashioned and associated with the early and mid-20th century, rather than derogatory and racist.
 This difference in conception can lead to misunderstandings.
 The term is a slur when used toward Ryukyuans by mainland Japanese people.